awsdocs/aws-service-catalog-admin-guide/doc_source/getstarted-launchconstraint.md

 # Step 6: Add a Launch Constraint to Assign an IAM Role<a name="getstarted-launchconstraint"></a>

 A launch constraint designates an IAM role that AWS Service Catalog assumes when an end user launches a product\.

-For this step, you will add a launch constraint to the Linux Desktop product so that AWS Service Catalog can use the AWS resources that are part of the product's AWS CloudFormation template\.
-This launch constraint will enable the end user to launch the product and, after it is launched, manage it as a provisioned product\.
-For more information, see [AWS Service Catalog Launch Constraints](constraints-launch.md)\.
+For this step, you add a launch constraint to the Linux Desktop product so that AWS Service Catalog can use the AWS resources that are part of the product's AWS CloudFormation template\.

+The IAM role that you assign to a product as a launch constraint must have permissions to use:

+1. AWS CloudFormation

+1. Services in the AWS CloudFormation template for the product

+1. Read access to the AWS CloudFormation template in Amazon S3

+This launch constraint enables the end user to launch the product and, after launch, manage it as a provisioned product\.
+For more information, see [AWS Service Catalog Launch Constraints](https://docs.aws.amazon.com/servicecatalog/latest/adminguide/constraints-launch.html)\.

-Without a launch constraint, you would need to grant additional IAM permissions to your end users before they could use the Linux Desktop product\.
+Without a launch constraint, you need to grant additional IAM permissions to your end users before they can use the Linux Desktop product\.
 For example, the `ServiceCatalogEndUserAccess` policy grants the minimum IAM permissions required to access the AWS Service Catalog end user console view\.

 By using a launch constraint, you can keep your end users' IAM permissions to a minimum, which is an IAM best practice\.
 For more information, see [Grant least privilege](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#grant-least-privilege) in the *IAM User Guide*\.

+To create an IAM policy, attach it to an IAM role, and add a launch constraint\.

 **To add a launch constraint**

-1. Open the IAM console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\.
+1. Open the IAM console at [https://console\.aws\.amazon\.com/iam](https://console.aws.amazon.com/iam)\.

-1. In the navigation pane, choose **Policies**\.
-Choose **Create policy** and do the following:
+1. In the navigation pane, choose **Policies**, **Create policy** and do the following:

    1. On the **Create policy** page, choose the **JSON** tab\.

-   1. Copy the following example policy and paste it in **Policy Document**, replacing the placeholder JSON in the text field:
+   1. Copy this example policy and paste it in the **Policy Document** to replace the placeholder JSON in the text field:

       ```
       {